watson-intu/self-sdk/docs/workshops-devcon/3/lab-docs/workshop_3.md

 1. From the Visual Studio Menu, select **Build->Build Solution**.
 2. Run Intu by clicking **Local Windows Debugger** in Visual Studio.

+**Now you have added an Emotion Agent Intu will start to will adapt to you.
+First ask Intu "how are you" and listen to the response.
+Now feed it a few positve emotion 'sentences' like "Good job", and then ask "how are you", again.
+Intu should now give a "happier" response than it gave before.
+Try the same for negative emotion, like saying "wrong answer" multiple times and then ask "how are you", Intu should respond with a "sadder" tone.

 ## After DevCon ends

 If you want to test Intu after the trial period ends, you must create your own instances of these services and configure Intu to use them.